 Nevertheless, the interpretation of terms in a contract is the most litigate aspect of adversity in our Jurisprudence.
 Parties, who have opposing interests tend to interpret the terms of the contract in their own best interest.
 Because our language is inherently imperfect and ambiguous, there are often two valid interpretations to a contract.
 When such is the case, the Court must understand what the intent of the parties were.

-At Arcadier and Associates, our attorneys are experienced in protecting our client’s interests and can determine the issues that need to be presented to the Court in order to best serve our client’s interests.
+At Arcadier, Biggie & Wood, PLLC, our attorneys are experienced in protecting our client’s interests and can determine the issues that need to be presented to the Court in order to best serve our client’s interests.
 Our representation of Clients in contract issues include: